Carlotta Corpron: Photography

 Kepes became a great admirer of Corpron's work and included some of her photographs in his influential 1944 textbook The Language of Vision.
 Another admirer of her work in this period was Alfred Stieglitz, who planned to exhibit her work but died before he could do so.
 During the 1940s and early 1950s, she had a number of solo shows at prestigious museums and galleries and was included in the Museum of Modern Art's "Abstraction in Photography" exhibition (New York, 1952).

 In the 1950s, Corpron's production fell off due to ill health and straitened finances.
 However, in 1975, her work was included in the San Francisco Museum of Art's landmark exhibition "Women of Photography: An Historical Survey," which led to a resurgence of interest in her work.
 Throughout the 1970s and 1980s, she was included in exhibitions at a number of museums and galleries, and today her work is held in the collections of MOMA (New York), the Art Institute of Chicago, the Dallas (Texas) Museum of Art, the Museum of Contemporary Photography (Chicago), and other art institutions.

 Her personal archives are in the collection of the Amon Carter Museum of American Art in Texas.

+Corpron's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.